James Bond

 Filming of Dr No.

-Following the deal the two reached with United Artists, the producers hired writer Richard Maibaum to work on a treatment based on Thunderball, Fleming's latest novel.
-But the messy court case that surrounded the novel was to rear its ugly head and frightened Saltzman and Broccoli away, though not before Maibaum had actually finished his first draft screenplay (on 18 August).
-So instead, they turned their attentions to Dr No which was now being prepared by Maibaum and Wolf Mankowitz.
+The producers hired writer Richard Maibaum to work on a treatment based on Thunderball, Fleming's latest novel.
+But the messy court case surrounding the novel reared its ugly head, frightening them away, though not before Maibaum had finished his first draft screenplay (on 18 August).
+So they turned their attentions to Dr No with Wolf Mankowitz working with Maibaum on the screenplay.
+Sean Connery, following his audition in October and an agreement to be available for the sequels, was cast on 3rd November.
+Ursula Andress, the main female character, was cast just two weeks before filming started.

 With the support of the British NFFC who assisted with an initial cost overrun, United Artists invested £321,227 (i.e. $US1 million) in that first movie, recouping $50 million at the box office when it was released in London on 5th October 1962 and in the US on 7th March 1963.